brendanpduffy5/reading-notes/README.md

-# My Reading Journal for 102
+# Reading Notes

-Hello, my name is Brendan and this is my reading notes journal for Software Development with Code Fellows.
+**Hello, my name is Brendan and this is collection of my reading notes for the full stack developer course with Code Fellows.
+I am learning how to code and really enjoying it!** :smile:

 ## Table of contents

-### Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 * [The Growth Mindset](102/growth-mindset.md)
 * [Class 1 Notes](102/class1.md)